mr-circuit/mr-circuit.github.io/pages/about.md

 An Electronics Engineer and a programmer with a year and half of professional experience managing small to medium level commercial projects related to Embedded Design and Software at Immortal Electronics LLP.

 During my Bachelor's Degree in Electronics and Communication Engineering, I was placed in Comtec Information Systems, a software development company as an Intern for c#.net development.
 After my Internship period, I was motivated to begin my own Start-up, Immortal Electronics LLP, in 2017 along with my classmates.
 After successfully running through my ideas, about a year later I planned to extend my knowledge boundaries in the specific topic of electronics - Sensors, So I started my Master's.
-A kingdom without a king is never sustained, as my focus was shifted I have no other option left rather closing my brainchild.
+A kingdom without a king is never sustained, as my focus shifted I have no other option left rather closing my brainchild.

 ### I will be ever a...